docknetwork/api-docs/source/index.html.md

 }
 ```

+### 2. Verify the New DID

-* To create a new DID to issue with, go to **Create DID** and click **Send**.
-The `id` property denotes a job ID in the system that you can use to query for blockchain transaction status.
+To verify if the new DID has been registered, go to **Verify DID Registered** and click **Send**.

 <aside class="notice">
-Creating a DID submits a transaction to the blockchain, this could take some time to process.
-Please hit the `/jobs` endpoint to check the status of the job to see if it's finalized or not.
+You only need to create a DID once and then you can issue many credentials with it.
+A subject/holder DID should not be the same as the issuer DID in a real world credential.
 </aside>

-> DID Created and resolved - 200 Response
+> DID VERIFIED - 200 Response

 ```json
 {